athos/genman/README.md

 ### `defgenerator` / `gen`

-First, define generators which you want to use via Genman as follows:
+First, define a generator which you want to use via Genman as follows:

 ```clj
 (require '[clojure.spec.alpha :as s]